Special cafes and approved retail outlets proposed for legal cannabis market

 It will not propose a for-profit model with relaxed regulation, which has been described by the Global Commission on Drug Policy as just as harmful as an unregulated black market.

-It will not be not be a not-for-profit, state-controlled model such as in Uruguay.
+It will not be a not-for-profit, state-controlled model such as in Uruguay.

 Details are still being worked on, but the Herald understands the aim will be to have more controls than existing regimes such as the likes of California, where regulations make it easier for corporate players to operate in the market at the expense of small operators.